 As is often the case in a small town, Swan Quarter doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Swan Quarter is quite a bit lower than the national average among all cities of 21.84%: just 10.62% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Swan Quarter with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.62% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Swan Quarter in 2022 was $28,217, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,868 for a family of four.